 When the census was enumerated in 1880, the Shumans lived in Hamburg, where Charles plied his craft as a cabinet maker.
 In 1900, the family resided on South Third Street in Hamburg, a short distance away from Sophia's widowed mother.
 In their household were daughters Sallie and Kate, grandson Bryan J. Shuman (born October 1895) and granddaughter Sallie Bishoff (born February 1900).
 Sadly, the census-taker recorded that of the Shumans' 10 children, only three were alive at the time.

 Circa 1905, Charles obtained employment as a night watchman at the Hamburg Silk Mill and held this job for the remainder of his life.

 By 1910, still in Hamburg, Sophia's 88-year-old widowed mother resided under their roof.
 Sadly, the mother died in the Shuman home the following year, on March 11, 1911.

 Sophia only survived her mother by six years.
-She died of a cerebral hemorrhage (stroke) on March 10, 1916, with burial in the old Meinder family plot at the St. Johns Cemetery, after a funeral led by Rev. C.D.
+At the age of 61, she suffered a cerebral hemorrhage (stroke) and died nine days later on March 10, 1916, with burial in the old Meinder family plot at the St. Johns Cemetery, after a funeral led by Rev. C.D.
 Druckenmiller.
 Her obituary in the Hamburg Item said she had been a member of Samoset (or "Somerset") Council No. 225 of the Daughters of Pocahontas (the women's auxiliary to the Improved Order of Red Men, a fraternal lodge).
 At the time of her death, daughter Kate Showers resided in Hamburg; daughter Sallie Walrath in Chicago; and son Frederick in Pasadena, CA.